LL.M. International and Comparative Law

 (LA7047) 30 ECTS

 The research dissertation, of a maximum of 25,000 words, and not more than 75 pages, must be completed on an approved topic relating to some aspect of International and/or Comparative law.
-Dissertation topics are subject to the approval of the LL.M Dissertation Director and the availability of a supervisor.
+Dissertation topics are subject to the approval of the LL.M Dissertation Director.
 The total mark available for the dissertation (including the dissertation proposal) counts for 33% of the LL.M degree or the equivalent of three modules.
 95% of this total mark will be based on the final dissertation and 5% will be based on the dissertation proposal.

 LL.M students are required to: